salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/38-close-popup.png" alt="Cluster Details" width="700px">

-Well Done! you made it, now everything is setup for routing and fowarding events from our application, to Knative Eventing, to the Zeebe CloudEvents Router to Camunda Cloud.
+Well done!
+You made it!
+Now everything is set up for routing and fowarding events from our application to Knative Eventing, to the Zeebe CloudEvents Router to Camunda Cloud.

-In order to see how this is actually working you can use **Camunda Operate**, a dashboard included inside **Camunda Cloud** which allows you to understand how these models are being executed, where things are at a giving time and to troubleshoot errors that might arise from your applications daily operations.
+In order to see how this is actually working you can use **Camunda Operate**, a dashboard included inside **Camunda Cloud** which allows you to understand how these models are being executed, where things are at a given time and to troubleshoot errors that might arise from your applications' daily operations.

-You can access **Camunda Operate** from your cluster details, inside the **Overview Tab**, at the bottom, clicking in the **View in Operate** link:
+You can access **Camunda Operate** from your cluster details, inside the **Overview Tab**, clicking in the **View in Operate** link:

 <img src="workshop-imgs/39-cluster-details-operate-link.png" alt="Cluster Details" width="700px">